corda/corda/docs/source/upgrade-notes.rst

   Schema is optional, run SQL when the node is not running.

-  Corda will continue to work with the older table name, however for it's advisable to change the table name.
+  Corda node will fail on startup if the correct table name is not present.

 v3.0 to v3.1
 ------------